 THE ENDOCANNABINOID SYSTEM AND MENOPAUSE

-The ECS is a biological network of endocannabinoids and cannabinoid receptor proteins found in the central and peripheral nervous systems of mammals.
-This means that the network permeates the entire body and regulates a number of physiological and cognitive processes, including fertility.
+The ECS is a biological network of endocannabinoids and cannabinoid receptor proteins found in mammals’ central and peripheral nervous systems.
+This means that the network permeates the entire body and regulates several physiological and cognitive processes, including fertility.

 HOW CAN CBD HELP MENOPAUSAL WOMEN?